Radomir1993/angular-weather-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Main View
 When the application is launched, the main view appears, along with the weather for the default city.
-For me it is Lodz, Poland
+For me, it's Lodz in Poland

 ![](src/screenshots/mainView.png)